MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [x] Publicly traded companies or funds that invest in private businesses.
 - [ ] Shares of major Canadian banks listed on a stock exchange.

-> **Explanation:** Listed private equity consists of publicly traded entities (often corporations or funds) that hold stakes in privately held businesses.
+> **Explanation:**( Listed private equity consists of publicly traded entities (often corporations or funds) that hold stakes in privately held businesses.)

----

 ### Which structural variation might allow for trading at a premium or discount to net asset value (NAV)?